mariavmukhina/ScopeScript/README.md

 This software is a substitution for Nikon's $25K NIS-Elements.

+Have a question?
+Get in touch!
+You can email me at mmukhina@fas.harvard.edu, or raise a support issue.

 I inhereted the first version of the package from Frederick Chang, a former PhD student in Kleckner Lab at Harvard University.

 ------------------